shoichiaizawa/git-github-sandbox/README.md

     - [angular-meteor.com](http://angular-meteor.com/)
     - and more
 - [ ] Install some basic npm packages globally for tweaking
-    - Install global npm packages; for example:
+    - Install must-have global npm packages; for example:
         - jslint, jshint or eshint; get the best one
         - gulp
         - grunt-cli